Questions about the Royal Scandals Series:

 The three Christmas novellas are available individually as ebooks, or in ebook, print, and audio as a single collection titled A Royal Scandals Christmas.

 A Royal Scandals Wedding, a short story exclusively for newsletter subscribers, is set at the wedding of Prince Stefano and Megan Hallberg, who appeared in Scandal With a Prince.
+More Royal Scandals projects are in the works.
+Expect to see stories for all of the Barrali and Cornaro siblings.

 Questions about other books: